jxh4945777/MMEA/README.md

 Both the DBP15K and FB15K-YAGO15K are come from [MCLEA](https://github.com/lzxlin/MCLEA) reposity.
 You can download them directly in their pages.

+Both the ICEWS-WIKI and ICEWS-YAGO can be download from [GoogleDrive](https://drive.google.com/drive/folders/1Yo-V3Qjjw7jz1I8wEmxW5CpIQG337r-g?usp=sharing)

 ### Data Structure

 After downloading the data, please store the data files in the folder [data](data) according to the following structure: